Return to the PCRE2 index page.

 The above comments apply when pcre2_match() is run in its normal interpretive manner.
 If the compiled pattern was processed by pcre2_jit_compile(), and just-in-time compiling was successful, and the options passed to pcre2_match() were not incompatible, the matching process uses the JIT-compiled code instead of the match() function.
 In this case, the memory requirements are handled entirely differently.
 See the pcre2jit documentation for details.

 The pcre2_dfa_match() function operates in a different way to pcre2_match(), and uses recursion only when there is a regular expression recursion or subroutine call in the pattern.
 This includes the processing of assertion and "once-only" subpatterns, which are handled like subroutine calls.
 Normally, these are never very deep, and the limit on the complexity of pcre2_dfa_match() is controlled by the amount of workspace it is given.
-However, it is possible to write patterns with runaway infinite recursions; such patterns will cause pcre2_dfa_match() to run out of stack.
-At present, there is no protection against this.
+However, it is possible to write patterns with runaway infinite recursions; such patterns will cause pcre2_dfa_match() to run out of stack unless a limit is applied (see below).

-The comments that follow do NOT apply to pcre2_dfa_match(); they are relevant only for pcre2_match() without the JIT optimization.
+The comments in the next three sections do not apply to pcre2_dfa_match(); they are relevant only for pcre2_match() without the JIT optimization.

 You can often reduce the amount of recursion, and therefore the amount of stack used, by modifying the pattern that is being matched.
 Consider, for example, this pattern: